The Data Compliance Laws You Need to Know About

 Get Express Consent

-When collecting emails or phone numbers, make sure that the opt-in process is clear.
-For example, if you’re collecting phone numbers, you can ask customers to send a text to your shortcode with a particular phrase to opt in.
+When collecting emails or phone numbers, ensure the opt-in process is clear.
+For example, if you’re collecting phone numbers, you can ask customers to text your shortcode with a particular phrase to opt in.
 This counts as “express consent”.
 The first text they receive should let them know how many messages to expect from you and how to unsubscribe.

 Make it Clear Who You Are

-Your emails should have your dispensary’s name and address at the bottom.
+Your dispensary’s name and address should be at the bottom of your emails.
 If you’re sending a text, you should also identify your dispensary.

 For example: